-7. The procedure for the loading of external stores and a description of the equipment to be used will be found in A.P.1664C, Vol. 1; the Air Armament Transporter which is used for transporting the store to the aircraft is described in A.P.1664D, Vol. 1, Part 1, Sect.
-1, Chap.
-8. The procedure for loading a typical store is as follows:-
+7. The procedure for the loading of external stores and a description of the equipment to be used will be found in A.P.1664C, Vol.1, while the Air Armament Transporter, which is used for transporting the store to the aircraft, is described in A.P.1664D, Vol.1, Part 1, Sect.1, Chap.8.
+The procedure for the loading of a typical store, is as follows:-

-- (1) Remove armament safety plug (para.
-6) and ensure that the usual armament safety precautions are strictly observed. - (2) Position the transporter so that the suspension lug of the store is under the release unit in the pylon. - (3) Ensure that the suspension lug (No. 27, Mk.
-1, Stores Ref.
-12A/2034 for bombs, and No. 29, Mk.
-1, Stores Ref.
-12A/2076 for all other stores) is fitted in accordance with the instructions given in fig. 3.
-This is important. - (4) Remove the access panels concerning the release unit crutching nut on top of the wing and open the panel giving access to the NORMAL/PRACTICE switch in the pylon (Sect.
-2, Chap.
-4, fig. 2).
+- (1) Remove armament safety plug (Para.6), and ensure that the usual armament safety precautions are strictly observed. - (2) Position the transporter so that the suspension lug of the store is under the release unit in the pylon. - (3) Ensure that the suspension lug (No.27, Mk.1, Stores Ref.12A/2034 for bombs, and No.29, Mk.1, Stores Ref.12A/2076 for all other stores), is fitted in accordance with the instructions given in fig.1.
+This is important. - (4) Remove the access panels concerning the release unit crutching nut from the top of the wing and open the panel giving access to the 'NORMAL/PRACTICE' switch in the pylon (Sect.2, Chap.4, Fig.2).